parse-community/docs/_includes/ios/user-interface.md

 ## PFLogInViewController

-If you are using Parse to manage users in your mobile app, you are already familiar with the `%{ParseUser}` class.
-At some point in your app, you might want to present a screen to log in your `%{ParseUser}`. `ParseUI` provides a view controller that does exactly this:
+If you are using Parse to manage users in your mobile app, you are already familiar with the `PFUser` class.
+At some point in your app, you might want to present a screen to log in your `PFUser`. `ParseUI` provides a view controller that does exactly this:

 <div class='tip info'><div>
-  Watch a  [tutorial on using the login and signup views](/tutorials/login-and-signup-views), which provide a set of built-in views ready to be customized and dropped into your app that uses `%{ParseUser}`.
+  Watch a  [tutorial on using the login and signup views](/tutorials/login-and-signup-views), which provide a set of built-in views ready to be customized and dropped into your app that uses `PFUser`.
 </div></div>

 You use the `PFLogInViewController` class by instantiating it and presenting it modally: